 Heartworms are a serious and potentially fatal disease in pets.
-Twelve-inch-long worms (look like spaghetti) live in the heart, lungs and blood vessels of infected pets, causing lung disease, heart failure, organ damage and can be fatal if untreated.
+Twelve-inch long worms dwell in a pet’s heart, lungs and blood vessels of infected pets, causing lung disease, heart failure, organ damage and fatality.

 What can I do to protect my pet?

 Heartworm disease is preventable!
-Dogs should be tested annually and before starting prevention.
-Provide heartworm prevention 12 months of the year.
-Prevention is the safest and most cost-effective option, but treatment is available for dogs (although costly and lengthy).
-Cats should be tested before starting prevention and re-tested as the veterinarian deems appropriate.
-There is NO treatment in cats, so prevention is critical and the only means of protection.
+Prevention is the safest and most cost-effective approach, but treatment is available for dogs, although costly and lengthy.
+Dogs should be tested annually, where cats should be tested before starting prevention and re-tested as the veterinarian deems appropriate.
+There is NO treatment for cats.

-Block House Creek Animal Hospital has safe, effective products available that cater to you and your pet's lifestyle and budget.
-Heartworm prevention should be provided 12 months of the year - we have an option for an injection every six months to help you with not having to remember to administer monthly.
+Block House Creek Animal Hospital has safe, effective products that cater to you and your pet's lifestyle and budget.
+Heartworm prevention is provided 12 months of the year with varying options on treatment intervals and dosages.

 Fleas, Ticks & Intestinal Parasites

 You may not always be able to tell if your pet has parasites.
-Fleas can hide under your pet’s fur, and some ticks are very tiny (only the size of a pinhead), so they are very difficult to find.
-Intestinal parasites like roundworms can cause diarrhea and other problems, but many infected pets don’t show any signs of illness at all.
-Ticks can transmit infections like Lyme disease, and fleas can transmit tapeworms and Bartonella – the bacteria that causes “cat-scratch fever” in humans.
+Fleas can easily hide under your pet’s fur, and ticks burrow into the skin and often go unnoticed, as they are the size of a pin.
+Intestinal parasites, like roundworms, can cause diarrhea, but many infected pets don’t show any signs of illness at all.
+Ticks can transmit infections like Lymes disease, and fleas can transmit tapeworms and Bartonella, a bacteria that causes “cat-scratch fever” in humans.